 Session 2 - Follow up Cross-Examination

-Sessions can be arranged for just one witness or a group of witnesses can undertake the training together.
+Sessions can be arranged for just one witness or a group of witnesses who can undertake the training together.

 - Statement Writing - This course is designed to provide delegates with the necessary knowledge and skills to write written evidence to best practice standards.
 Delegates will learn how to improve the structure, content and style of their statements.
 In addition to developing an objective and critical eye to their written evidence, delegates will also be taught how to insulate their statements against cross-examination.